Divided Supreme Court rules for businesses over workers

 Justice Neil Gorsuch, writing for the majority, said the contracts are valid under the arbitration law.
 "As a matter of policy these questions are surely debatable.
 But as a matter of law the answer is clear," Gorsuch wrote.

-In dissent for the court's liberals, Justice Ruth Bader called the decision "egregiously wrong."
+In dissent for the court's liberals, Justice Ruth Bader called the decision "egregiously wrong" and likely to lead to "huge underenforcement of federal and state stautes designed to advance the well-being of vulnerable workers."
 Ginsburg said that the individual complaints can be very small in dollar terms, "scarcely of a size warranting the expense of seeking redress alone."
 Ginsburg read a summary of her dissent aloud.

 The National Labor Relations Board, breaking with the administration, argued that contracts requiring employees to waive their right to collective action conflict with the labor laws.
 Business interests were united in favor of the contracts.